KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 ### Service

+Pods are frequently created and destroyed, causing their IP addresses to change.
+A Service provides a stable, virtual IP address (ClusterIP) and a consistent DNS name, ensuring reliable access to the application even as individual Pods come and go.

--   An abstraction that defines a logical set of Pods and a policy by which to access them (often acting as an internal load balancer).
+-   Defines a logical set of Pods (typically selected via labels) and an access policy for them, enabling **loose coupling** between client applications and backend Pods; clients only need to know the Service's stable address.
--   Provides a stable IP address and DNS name for a set of Pods, addressing the volatility of Pod IPs.
+-   Distributes network traffic across the selected Pods, providing **load balancing** to prevent any single Pod from being overwhelmed and to improve application availability.
--   Uses selectors to target Pods.
+-   Uses selectors to dynamically discover and route traffic to the appropriate backend Pods.
--   Supports multiple protocols (TCP default, UDP, etc.) and port definitions.
+-   Supports multiple protocols (TCP default, UDP, etc.) and port definitions for flexible communication.

 **Service Types:**

 1.  **`ClusterIP`:** (Default) Exposes the service on an internal IP within the cluster.
 Makes the service reachable only *from within* the cluster.
 Used for inter-service communication (e.g., frontend to backend).
+     **`Headless Service`:** A variation of `ClusterIP` where `clusterIP` is explicitly set to `None`.
+    *   **No Load Balancing, No Single IP:** Kubernetes does not allocate a cluster IP for a headless service and does not perform load balancing or proxying for it.
+    *   **Direct Pod Discovery:** Instead, the DNS system is configured to return the IP addresses of all Pods selected by the Service.
+This allows clients to connect directly to a specific Pod if needed.
+    *   **Use Cases:** Often used with StatefulSets, where each Pod has a unique, stable network identity and clients might need to connect to a specific instance (e.g., a primary database replica).
+Also useful for peer-to-peer discovery mechanisms.
 2.  **`NodePort`:** Exposes the service on each Node's IP at a static port.
 Routes traffic to the `ClusterIP` service automatically.
 Allows external access but is often not recommended for production security.
 3.  **`LoadBalancer`:** Exposes the service externally using a cloud provider's load balancer.
 Automatically creates `NodePort` and `ClusterIP` services.
 Provides an external IP address.
 4.  **`ExternalName`:** Maps the service to an external DNS name (using a CNAME record) instead of using selectors.
 Useful for accessing external services from within the cluster.